Murder of Cara Knott

-Her killer, Craig Alan Peyer (born March 16, 1950 to Harold and Eileen Peyer), was a police officer and 13-year veteran of the California Highway Patrol (CHP).
-At Peyer's trial, it was revealed that he had been targeting women along the interstate and had made predatory sexual advances on multiple female drivers.
+Knott's killer, Craig Alan Peyer (born March 16, 1950), was a police officer and thirteen-year veteran of the California Highway Patrol (CHP).
+At his trial, it was revealed that Peyer had been targeting women along the interstate and had made predatory sexual advances on multiple female drivers during traffic stops.
 He was convicted of Knott's murder in 1988.

 Murder

-On the night of December 27, 1986, 20-year-old Cara Knott was driving south on Interstate 15 from her boyfriend's home in Escondido, California, to her parents' home in El Cajon when Peyer, who was on duty in a marked CHP patrol car, directed Knott to pull off the freeway on an isolated, unfinished off-ramp.
-It was later discovered that Peyer also had been harassing several other female drivers in the same area by pulling them over on the same off-ramp, supposedly trying to pick them up as dates.
+On the night of December 27, 1986, twenty-year-old Cara Knott was driving south on Interstate 15 from her boyfriend's home in Escondido, California, to her parents' home in El Cajon when Craig Peyer, who was on duty in a marked California Highway Patrol (CHP) vehicle, directed Knott to pull off the freeway on an isolated, unfinished offramp.
+It was later discovered that Peyer also had been harassing several other female drivers in the same area by pulling them over on the same offramp, supposedly trying to pick them up as dates.
 In the Knott case, it was believed that the situation escalated to physicality when Knott threatened to report Peyer for his inappropriate actions.
 When he attempted to grab her, she slashed and scratched at his face.
 Peyer then bludgeoned her with his flashlight and strangled her to death with a rope.
-He then threw her body over the edge of an abandoned bridge, where she fell into the brush below.
+He then threw her body over the edge of the Los Peñasquitos Creek Arch Bridge, where she fell into the brush below.

-Coincidentally, two days later, while covering the investigation of the murder, a reporter with KCST-TV interviewed Officer Peyer during a ride-along segment about self-protection for female drivers.
+Coincidentally, two days later, while covering the investigation of the murder, a reporter with San Diego station KCST-TV interviewed Peyer during a ride-along segment about self-protection for female drivers.
 At the time of the interview, Peyer had scratches on his face which, as details of the case unfolded, were thought to have been inflicted by Knott during the struggle with him.
-He tried to explain they were caused when he fell against a fence in the CHP parking lot but the fence was found to be too high to have caused the scratches on Peyer's face.
-Moreover, within about the hour of when the murder was thought to have occurred witnesses at a gas station saw a disheveled Peyer drive in at high speed.
-One of them, an off-duty San Diego police officer, reported seeing the scratch marks an hour before Peyer claimed he got them.
+Peyer claimed the scratches were caused when he fell against a fence in the CHP parking lot, but the fence was found to be too high to have caused them.
+Moreover, within about the hour of when the murder was thought to have occurred, witnesses at a gas station saw a disheveled Peyer drive in at high speed.

 Investigation

-Just after the KCST broadcast, nearly two dozen telephone calls, mostly from women, were received by authorities, with the callers reporting that Peyer was the officer who had pulled them over on the same off-ramp, even though in these cases Peyer was not hostile or violent towards them.
-They said that while he may have been friendly with them, he also made them uncomfortable.
+Just after the KCST broadcast, nearly two dozen telephone calls, mostly from women, were received by authorities, with the callers reporting that Peyer was the officer who had pulled them over on the same offramp, even though in these cases Peyer was not hostile or violent towards them.
+They said that while Peyer may have been friendly with them, he also made them uncomfortable.
 In some cases, he gently stroked their hair and shoulders, which caused them some distress.
-In addition, several women had made complaints about him before the murder, but these were dismissed because of Peyer’s reputation within the department.
+In addition, several women had made complaints about Peyer before the murder, but these were dismissed because of his positive reputation within the CHP.